 - a.
 Preparation of amendments to effectuate the rezoning of Block 1005, Lot 4 in the current D-1 Zone to a new affordable housing zone in accordance with the Settlement Agreement with the Fair Share Housing Center.
 The amendment will include the boundary limits, use and bulk requirements for this new zone or alternatively as an overlay zone. - b.
-To address Unmet Need as noted in the Settlement Agreement, the Borough will implement inclusionary overlay zoning on four areas of the Borough, as well as a Borough-wide mandatory affordable housing set-aside ordinance that creates inclusionary housing requirements taking effect when residential multi-family development is permitted by the Borough outside of the overlay zone districts. - These overlay and Borough wide regulations will require an inclusionary set-aside for affordable housing for new multi-family development.
+To address Unmet Need as noted in the Settlement Agreement, the Borough will implement an inclusionary overlay zone on four areas of the Borough and a Borough-wide mandatory affordable housing set-aside ordinance. - These overlay and Borough wide regulations will require an inclusionary set-aside for affordable housing for new multi-family development.
 The amendments, specifically relating to the overlay zoning and the portions of Borough sponsored affordable housing, are proposed to create a realistic opportunity for housing in the Borough.
 The regulation changes outlined in this agreement and noted above, are included as specific recommendations in this Re-examination Report. - 2.
 Recommended Amendments to Certain Zoning Provisions.
 Adjustments to the current D-1 zone permitted uses are recommended to refine the list of current uses to represent contemporary needs and to include uses such as; warehouse, self-storage facilities and permitting limited outdoor storage where deemed appropriate and subject to specific limiting factors.
 These adjustments are being recommended to update and promote the continued evolution of this zone district where suitable to serve the community.
 Such adjustments should be balanced with the need to safeguard the adjacent residential neighborhoods and traffic safety considerations though appropriate controls as deemed necessary.
 The changes should be differentiated from those permitted in the D-2 zone due to their separate and distinct locations and related context in the Borough.